Vyral/sean-zanganeh-blog/_posts/2017-10-17-dont-overlook-these-critical-property-features.md

 Another thing people sometimes forget is to critically consider the bedroom-to-bathroom ratio. **Think realistically about how much space you and your family are going to need.**Even something that may work for you now may not work in the future if you plan on growing your family.
 Before deciding on a home, really think about what makes sense for you.

 You should also make sure to change your HVAC systems.
 A lot of property in San Diego has septic systems, solar systems, wells, and other features.
-Look into what maintenance is going to cost you.&nbsp;
+Look into what maintenance is going to cost you.

 Another question to ask yourself is if you’re okay with features that can’t be changed. **Things like location, lot size, and the floor plan are all features you’re going to have to live with for however long you stay.**Make sure you’re happy with them.